vtexdocs/help-center-content/docs/announcements/en/pix-get-ready-to-offer-this-new-payment-method-on-your-e-commerce.md

 author: 5kCzbURAoPwM0YJGmMCLyD
 slug: pix-get-ready-to-offer-this-new-payment-method-on-your-e-commerce
 legacySlug: pix-get-ready-to-offer-this-new-payment-method-on-your-e-commerce
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Payment provider protocol, VTEX’s integration protocol for payments, already supports Pix as a payment method.
+announcementSynopsisEN: 'Payment provider protocol, VTEX’s integration protocol for payments, already supports Pix as a payment method.'
 ---

 Pix transactions - the new payment method offered by Banco Central (Bacen) - a Brazilian public organization responsible for the Economy - will start on November 16th in the whole country.
 Learn how to get prepared for this new payment method that can be available in your VTEX store.